Vets-Who-Code/Frontend-Op-Quals/modules/fe-fe/README.md

 - Explain client-side vs server-side development
 - List client-side languages
-- Explain cross-browser vs cross-platform vs cross-device
 - Explain some common web browsers
 - Explain what a headless web browser is
 - Explain what webviews are
 - List some "Native" (web native) technologies

-## Lesson
+## Lessons

 - Read Frontend Masters' book [Chapter 1.
 What is a Front-end Developer?](https://frontendmasters.com/books/front-end-handbook/2019/#2)

 This book is a great place to come for a huge range of Front End topics.
 It can help to guide you on most of this journey.
 When you feel lost on what you believe your next steps or what skills you need.
 This is a great reference.
-Another good reference is [roadmap.sh](https://roadmap.sh/).
+Another good reference is [roadmap.sh](https://roadmap.sh/), I'd recommend book marking both the Frontend Masters book as well as roadmap.sh.
 We loosely follow the Frontend roadmap in this course.
-So when you are introduced to a new technology
+So when you are introduced to a new technology you should go to those resources to see how they fit in the grand scheme of your journey as a frontend dev.

 ### Study guide